marcecj/faust_python/README.md

 `fs` and with `FAUSTFLOAT` set to the default value of `float` (the default precision that is set by the FAUST compiler).
 Note that this

-1. compiles the FAUST DSP to C,
+1. compiles and links the libfaust wrapper,
-2. compiles and links the C code, and
+2. compiles the FAUST DSP using libfaust, and
 3. initialises the C objects,

-all of which happens in the background, thanks to the CFFI.
+all of which happens in the background, thanks to the CFFI and libfaust.
 Furthermore, this wrapper class

 1. initialises the UI as a `ui` attribute of the DSP, and
 2. stores the meta-data declared by the DSP as a `metadata` attribute.